TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Ctrl/Index.rst

             'thumbnail' => 'image',

-         The effect of the field can be see in listings in e.g. the "List"
+         The effect of the field can be seen in listings in e.g. the "List"
          module:

          |img-4| (You might have to enable "Show Thumbnails by default" in the